 When does a breach of the Duty of Care occur?

 The duty of care is breached if the defendant has failed to exercise the reasonable care expected of a reasonable man in the circumstances.
+For example not providing contractors with a basic site induction could be considered, failing to exercise reasonable care.
+Or either by not providing contractors with adequate P.P.E or if they are bring their own not having a process to ensure contractors only work when wearing adequate P.P.E.

 What does the HSE advise on how to manage contractors?

-As mentioned, the HSE advocates a five step approach on how to manage contractors and ensure safe working:
+The HSE advocates a five step approach on how to manage contractors and ensure safe working:

 - Choosing a contractor